 The purpose of these training programs is to increase employees' language skills.
-The company provides diverse language training suited to employee needs, such as online English conversation training that employees can take from home at any time and group lessons in English, Chinese, and other languages.
+The company provides diverse language training suited to employee needs, such as online English conversation training that employees can take from home at any time and group lessons in English, Chinese, and other languages, as well as English conversation seminars.
 Over 100 employees take advantage of these training programs every year.
 The company periodically revises the training content, aiming to offer programs that are easier for employees to use.